 Dana Pong joined SNI in late 2014 to provide Waiver 1115 technical assistance to CAPH members and to perform data analysis for various SNI projects.
 Prior to joining SNI, Dana was a Sr. Clinical Research Coordinator at UCSF where she took ownership of reporting to joint replacement registries and the management of the Arthroplasty Outcomes Database.
 Her experience also includes performing community assessments for non-profit organizations such as the NICOS Chinese Health Coalition, San Francisco Susan G Komen for the Cure, and Human Impact Partners.

 Within the public sector, she has supported program research and planning for the San Francisco Department of Public Health, San Mateo County Health System, and for a collaborative between UC Office of the President and Commonweal.
 Prior to pursuing public health, Dana spent four years in Regulatory Affairs at a biotech firm.
-Dana holds two bachelor degrees from the UCSD and an MPH in from San Francisco State University.
+Dana holds two bachelor degrees from UCSD and an MPH from San Francisco State University.

 Dana currently lives and volunteers in Alameda County where she was born and raised.
 She enjoys frequent strolls among the gibbons and sun bears at the Oakland Zoo.